The Building Biology and Ecology Institute (BBE)

 Alexander Greig - B.Arch, B.BSc, NZIA, Diploma BBE

-Alex is Chairman of the Building Biology and Ecology Institute.
+Alex is Chair of the Building Biology and Ecology Institute.
 His goal is to live in a “Garden of Eden” where the gardens, the homes and neighbourhoods are all as happy and healthy as the people living there!
 He was born in New Zealand but has also lived in Canada and Peru.
 His eco journey started during his early teens and has evolved into helping pioneer a pathway toward a more sustainable and regenerative architecture.
 He has taught eco architecture workshops in New Zealand for 15 years and more recently in India, as well as working with Prithwe Institute in India to create an eco architecture school.

-He is based most of the year in Wellington Region, ph 027 446 5146, alex@ecoprojects.co.nz
+He is based in Wellington.
+Phone: 027 446 5146.
+Email: alex@ecoprojects.co.nz

 Jenny Rattenbury - BArch, Cert BBE